WeblateOrg/weblate/docs/admin/upgrade.rst

    weblate dumpdata --all --output weblate.json weblate loaddata weblate.json --database=postgresql

-4. Adjust :setting:`django:DATABASES` to only use a PostgreSQL database by default, and remove legacy connections.
+4. Adjust :setting:`django:DATABASES` to only use a PostgreSQL database by default and remove legacy connections.

 Weblate should now be ready to run from the PostgreSQL database.